 - Broad Appeal: Tuft & Needle’s Hybrid mattress has a medium firmness that works well for most sleepers.
 Back and stomach sleepers feel supported, while side sleepers feel cushioned.

 Helix and Tuft & Needle both take their luxury hybrid mattresses to the next level with regard to comfort.
 The Tuft & Needle Hybrid is slightly softer than the Midnight Luxe, so it provides better pressure relief.
 On the flip side, the more supportive Midnight Luxe does a better job at keeping your spine aligned and sleeps noticeably cooler.

 The Tuft & Needle Hybrid mattress also sports a quilted pillow top, but instead of phase change material, T&N uses breathable open-cell foam, carbon fiber, and graphite.
 The comfort and transition layers are both made with Tuft & Needle Adaptive foam.
-The top layer is more plush and pressure relieving than the supportive second layer.
-The base is durable, motion isolating wrapped coils and high density base foam.
+The top layer is plusher and has more pressure relieving than the supportive second layer.
+The base is durable, motion isolating wrapped coils and high-density base foam.

-Both of these mattresses are higher end, but only the Midnight Luxe is considered a luxury mattress.
-It costs $100-$500 more than the Tuft & Needle Hybrid, with closer pricing for smaller mattress sizes.
+Both these mattresses are higher end, but only the Midnight Luxe is considered a luxury mattress.
+It costs $104-$454 more than the Tuft & Needle Hybrid, with closer pricing for smaller mattress sizes.